Zaleplon (Sonata® and generic) is a hypnotic with a chemical structure unrelated to benzodiazepines, barbiturates, or other drugs.

 Relaxation Practice: A Simple and Powerful Tool for Anxiety, Tension, and Insomnia

-Sleep Hygiene worksheets-Part 1 and Part 2
+Sleep Hygiene Worksheets-Part 1 and Part 2

 Sleep log: Ten important questions about the person’s sleep